 14.)
 Earn points with the Rewards Credit Card.

 If you shop at Hobby Lobby regularly, you may consider opening up a Hobby Lobby Rewards VISA Credit Card.
 With their VISA Credit Card, you’ll earn five points for every $1 spent in-store or online (that’s essentially 5%!) and one point for every $1 spent on groceries, gas and anything else where VISA is accepted.

 Even better, after activating your new account, you’ll earn a one-time 1,000 point bonus whenever you make a purchase with your VISA card within 90 days of your account opening.
 Every 2,500 points you earn will automatically be redeemed for a $25 Hobby Lobby Rewards Card and will be sent to you by mail, so you’ll almost be halfway there just for opening up an account!

 Although you won’t have to pay a security deposit or an application processing fee in order to open an account, this card does charge an annual fee based on your credit history ($0 for excellent or $29 for other).
 Be sure to pay off your statement in full to avoid the 13.74% – 24.74% APR.

 If you’re looking to earn a little spending money to shop at Hobby Lobby, you may consider applying for a full or part-time job doing what you love!
 In addition to not having to work on Sundays and stores closing at 8PM, employees get an extra 15% discount on top of all sales, clearance and coupons!

 And, did you know that Hobby Lobby pays their full-time employees more than double the national minimum wage rate of $7.25/hour?
-Hobby Lobby recently announced that effective April 15th, 2017, the minimum wage for hourly and full-time employees will be raised to at least $15.70 per hour and will go up to $10.45 per hour for part-time employees.
-Not too shabby if you ask me!
+Currently, the minimum wage for hourly and full-time employees is at least $15.70 per hour and will go up to $10.45 per hour for part-time employees.
+Not too shabby!